Excalibur rifle: History

 After cancelling the tender, the army decided to pursue the new Excalibur rifle developed by the ARDE as a replacement for the older INSAS rifles.

 On 3 July 2016, the Indian media reported that the Indian Army had rejected the Excalibur for its standard issue assault rifle as it did not match the requirements standard of the army.

 In September 2016 the Indian Army announced that it was launching a tender for 185,000 7.62×51mm-caliber assault rifles.
 The Indian Army in October 2016 announced that Excalibur rifles will be adopted as an interim assault rifle until a suitable replacement is found.

 In June 2017, the Excalibur was announced to have failed tests due to concerns about quality control and ineffective firepower.

 Design

 Design of the assault rifle first started in 2004.

 Prototype

 The prototype incorporates a direct gas-tapping angle to reduce the recoil.
 The rifle would have automatic and single shot modes.
 The three-round burst mode of the INSAS has been dropped.
 The rifle would have a folding butt and a standard Picatinny rail.
 By September 2015, it had passed the water and mud tests, which four of the foreign rifles in the tender competition had failed.
 It was also reported 200 rifles were being manufactured and that prototype would undergo formal trials in late 2015.

 Tests

 The MIR had two stoppages after firing 24,000 rounds, which was very close the army's specification of one stoppage.
 It was also reported that another prototype of Excalibur, AR-2, was being prepared which would fire 7.62×39mm rounds.

+The Excalibur MK-II rifle (AR-2), 7.62×39mm variant.